Jurn Simmons: Westside Xtreme Wrestling (2014–present)

-As Starr would not be booked until March 2018 for a last man standing match at 16 Carat Gold, Simmons' character began showing more violent tendencies, as well as a overreliance on the Singapore cane.
+As Starr would not be booked until March 2018 for a last man standing match at 16 Carat Gold, Simmons' character began showing more violent tendencies, as well as an overreliance on the Singapore cane.
 He defeated Dirty Dragan at Back to the Roots and Julian Pace on a Shotgun show, with both matches ending due to referee stoppage.
 At Dead End, he defeated Mike Schwarz in a hardcore match, making him tap out to a submission hold while the cane was around his neck.
 At Road to Carat Gold, Simmons confronted Dragan in the ring where he proceeded to berate him.
 A returning James came out from the back to calm things down, but swerved Dragan and sided with Simmons, before Sitoci made the save.
 Later in the night, Simmons and James defeated Dragan and Sitoci.
 After injuring his ankle at a show in Hoyerswerda, Simmons had to withdraw from 16 Carat Gold.
 On 4 August, he returned at Shortcut to the Top, quickly eliminating three other wrestlers, before being eliminated, alongside Starr, by Dragan and Sitoci.
 Simmons and Starr would brawl through the crowd, implying that the last man standing match would resume at the next show.
 On 1 September, at Fan Appreciation Night, the last man standing match between the two men resulted in a double count out.
 The feud ended the following month at World Tag Team League, where Starr defeated Simmons in a hair vs. hair match.
 Sitoci and Dragan came out from the back to keep him in the ring and forced him into a chair, while the three men took turns shaving Simmons' head.
 On night two, Dragan announced his trial series with Sitoci would come to an end and his final match would be against unknown challengers.
 This was revealed to be Simmons and James, who beat down Sitoci and attacked Dragan with his own belt.
 On night three, Simmons and James defeated Dragan and Sitoci, ensuring Dragan's departure from the promotion.
 In a short match, Dragan was almost victorious, after hitting Simmons with a frog splash, but at the last second, James pulled Simmons' foot on the bottom rope, and convinced the referee to restart the match.
 Simmons quickly hit a Massive Boot on Dragan to win.
 Billed as The Crown, they rounded off the year in the tag division.
 On 22 December, at the 18th Anniversary show, they were involved in a gauntlet match for the World Tag Team Championship.
 They eliminated Monster Consulting with a double-team curb stomp, before being eliminated themselves, when Rise's Pete Bouncer hit a double-arm DDT on Simmons.